Unfortunately, most types of dementia are irreversible and progressive.

 - Stage 6: Severe decline (moderately severe or mid-stage).

 - Stage 7: Very severe decline (severe or late stage).

-Frontotemporal dementia symptoms and progression is discussed in this downloadable document: Frontotemporal Disorders: Information for Patients, Families, and Caregivers, on this page at AFTD Frontotemporal Degeneration: Management and Prognosis, on this page: Frontotemporal Dementia (FTD): Treatment and outcomes, and on these pages: Disease Progression: Behavioral variant FTD, Semantic dementia, Progressive nonfluent aphasia, and End stage FTD.
+Frontotemporal dementia symptoms and progression is discussed in this downloadable document: Frontotemporal Disorders: Information for Patients, Families, and Caregivers Opens in new window, on this page at AFTD Frontotemporal Degeneration: Management and Prognosis Opens in new window, and on this page, Frontotemporal Dementia (FTD): Treatment and outcomes Opens in new window.
 Some caregivers have shared their personal experiences of the stages observed in their loved ones.
-See a document on FTD caregiving perspective (PDF file).
+See a document on FTD caregiving perspective (PDF file) Opens in new window.

-The discussion on this page is about how dementia may affect the patient over time.
+The discussion on this page is about how dementia may affect someone over time.
 To read how caregivers can plan for these various stages, see: Plan care for various stages of dementia.
 This page gives care suggestions for each stage.
 It discusses how care focus changes across the stages.
-In the initial stages, care focuses on helping patients retain dignity and autonomy.
+In the initial stages, care focuses on helping the persons retain dignity and autonomy.
 The care focus shifts more to ensuring safety as dementia gets worse, and in the final stages, the focus is comfort and quality of life.